padas-lab-de/krony-PT/README.md

 This is a detached fork of [NanoGPT @ Karpathy](https://github.com/karpathy/nanoGPT/) :goat:.

+### Goals:
-The goal is to factorize single weight matrices into a product of Kronecker Matrices.
+1. Factorize single weight matrices into a product of Kroneckers.
+2. Test scaling of distillation / training.
+3. Test impact of adding multiple Kroneckers.
+4. Test if weights freezing has any significance to post-training or distillation.
 ---
 ### Progress

-Status: Initial code (seems like It) is working for MLP decomposition.
+**Status:** I'm moving to GPT2 124M.

 **Some reporting:**